A System-Level Analysis of Conference Peer Review: Institutional Memory

-There are several feedback loops that we disregard.
+\emph{Additional Feedback Loops.} There are several feedback loops that we disregard.
 We model paper quality as exogenous; however, in reality, it is largely determined by authors who decide how much effort or time to expend improving their papers.
 Authors often write a paper to target particular venues.
 As the venues change their policies, the underlying distribution of paper qualities is likely to change.
 Moreover, authors may improve their papers in response to reviewer feedback.
-Additionally, as mentioned already, in our model, the acceptance policy does not impact the conference value, and the review burden does not impact the quality of the reviews or the amount of time authors (who are typically also the reviewers) spend writing papers.
+Additionally, in our model, the review burden does not impact the quality of the reviews or the amount of time authors (who are typically also the reviewers) spend writing papers.

-As mentioned in the discussion of related work, several past papers do try to model these complexities and provide insights with agent-based simulations \cite{kovanis2016complex, bianchi2018peer, squazzoni2012saint}.
+As mentioned in the discussion of related work, several past papers do try to model these complexities and provide insights with agent-based simulations \citep{kovanis2016complex, bianchi2018peer, squazzoni2012saint}.

 Here, we focus on a simpler and cleaner model than can be afforded when including these complexities.
 Apart from the analysis being more difficult, it is often difficult to know precisely how these feedback loops function, which may lead to even greater uncertainty regarding the accuracy of a model, and any insights derived from it.